Backiaraj/EJ2-DataGrid-Blazor-Bind-JSON-Object-to-Grid/README.md

 # Blazor DataGrid - Bind JSON Object to Grid

-This example shows how to bind an array of JSON objects to Syncfusion Blazor Grid.
+This example shows how to bind an array of JSON objects to Syncfusion Blazor DataGrid.

 ## Prerequisites